Residences of Donald Trump: Trump Tower penthouse

 The three-story penthouse at Trump Tower in Manhattan was Trump's primary residence from November 1983 until September 2019, when he designated Mar-a-Lago as his primary residence.
 In 2017, Forbes magazine estimated the 11000 sqft penthouse to be worth $64 million.
-The interior was originally designed by Angelo Donghia with black lacquered walls, brass, and mahogany but was later redesigned in Louis XIV-era style (in homage to Adnan Khashoggi) with gold-trimmed furniture, marble floors, columns, tables, and walls, frescoed ceilings, bronze statues, and crystal chandeliers.
+The interior was originally designed by Angelo Donghia with black lacquered walls, brass, and mahogany but was later redesigned in Louis XIV-era style with gold-trimmed furniture, marble floors, columns, tables, and walls, frescoed ceilings, bronze statues, and crystal chandeliers.

 Trump National Golf Club Bedminster

-A villa on the premises in New Jersey is restrained for Trump's exclusive use, and a 500 sqft, two-story balcony and porch were added to it in 2017.
+A house on the premises in New Jersey is restrained for Trump's exclusive use, and a 500 sqft, two-story balcony and porch were added to it in 2017.
 In 2017, the place was designated as Trump's third presidential residence.

 Other real estate holdings

 Seven Springs

 Trump owns a 28322 sqft mansion on 201 acre in Bedford and New Castle, New York.
 The mansion has sixty rooms, including thirteen bedrooms, twelve baths, and an indoor pool of white marble.
 There are two other pools on the grounds, as well as a glass and stone orangery for growing citrus, with a bowling alley in its basement.
 The grounds are accented with a formal garden pavilion, a fountain in the front lawn, a greenhouse and root cellar, and a stone water tower.
 The property also contains a Tudor Revival house known as "Nonesuch", formerly owned by the Heinz family.

 The mansion was built in 1919 of sandstone from the property to a design by architect Charles A. Platt as a summer home for financier Eugene Meyer and his family.
 Meyer spent $2 million on the construction.
 Meyer died in 1959, and, after his wife's death in 1970, the family foundation gave 247 acre of land to the Nature Conservancy and the rest of the property first to Yale University and then to Rockefeller University, which used it as a conference center.
 Trump bought the property in 1995 for $7.5 million.
 The mansion was in need of renovation, but Eric Trump and Donald Trump Jr. spent summers and weekends at the property, living in one of the carriage houses.
 Trump's tax records showed he classified the estate as an investment property which enables property taxes to be written off.